Tuesday - Saturday:

 Does the Museum have any discounts for low-income families?

 - Open Doors passes are distributed to families and caregivers who participate in off-site or sponsored activities.
-These activities include a variety of special events, such as the tours and trainings conducted through our Adventures After School program and the Museum’s Family Adventures program, a program which offers facilitated tours to families whose children attend selected Title I schools.
+These activities include a variety of special events, such as the tours and trainings conducted through our Adventures After School program and the Museum’s Family Adventures program, which are facilitated tours to families whose children attend selected Title I schools.
 The passes allow the families to come to or return to the Museum at their leisure.

 What does CMH do to support teachers?